jnordhagen/jnordhagen/README.md

-I'm Jakob Nordhagen, a fourth-year CS student at Stanford pursuing degrees in computer systems and machine learning.
+I'm Jakob Nordhagen, a fourth-year CS student at Stanford pursuing Bachelor's and Master's degrees in computer systems and machine learning.

 You can reach me at jakobn@stanford.edu.

+See my portfolio website [here](https://www.jakobnordhagen.com).